abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 But one thing that we still do have propositions that are "true" in the sense that a proof for them is given - the primary propositions.

-So with some caveats (which we will see later) the dichotomy between the existence or non-existence of a proof for a given proposition may be taken as similar to the proposition being true or false - there either is a proof of a given proposition or there isn't.
+So with some caveats (which we will see later) the bivalence of the existence or non-existence of a proof for a given proposition may be taken as similar to the proposition being true or false - there either is a proof of a given proposition or there isn't.

 ![The proved/unproved dichotomy](proved_unproved.svg)

-This is known as the as the Brouwer–Heyting–Kolmogorov (BHK) interpretations of intuinistic logic
+This is known as the as the Brouwer–Heyting–Kolmogorov (BHK) interpretations of intuinistic logic.

+The original formulation of the BHK interpretation does not depend on any particular mathematical theory, but here we chose to illustrate it using the language of set theory.

 The **and** and **or** operations
 ---